II. Quick Reference for Proposal Development and Submission

 The University Business Office has established certain procedures covering contracts and other non-grant financial agreements.
 Some grants require that the University put certain contracts out to bid; therefore, all contracts must go through the Office of Finance.

 Fundraising: While the University encourages employee fundraising on its behalf, proper coordination and approval is necessary to avoid conflicts and confusion.
-Therefore, all fundraising activities conducted on behalf of or in the name of the University by any employee shall be subject to the approval of the Vice President for University Advancement or his/her appointee.
+Therefore, all fundraising activities conducted on behalf of or in the name of the University by any employee shall be subject to the approval of the Vice President for Institutional Advancement or his/her appointee.

 1. Develop your project, program or research idea.